-The tax benefits of a Roth IRA are clear—tax-free growth potential and tax-free withdrawals in retirement.1 If you have been shut out of contributing to a Roth because of the rules concerning income limits, a Roth conversion for eligible retirement accounts2 is another way to have a Roth account.
-But, does it make sense if you are in or near retirement?
-The answer: maybe.
+Tax-free growth potential and tax-free withdrawals in retirement—the tax benefits of a Roth IRA are clear.1 If you aren’t able to contribute to a Roth IRA because of the income limits,2 a Roth conversion for eligible retirement accounts is another way to have a Roth account.3 But, does it make sense if you are in or within 15 years or so of retirement?
+The answer: Maybe.
 A Roth IRA, even via a conversion, has the potential to benefit your retirement and legacy planning.
 That’s why we believe everyone should at least investigate a Roth IRA.

 While your situation is unique and should be discussed with a tax adviser, here are eight things to keep in mind when weighing the decision to convert.

 Are you planning to move to another state after you retire?
 Even if you expect your federal tax rate to stay the same in the coming years, the difference between your current and future state's tax rates may matter.
-And some states partially or entirely exclude retirement income—such as distributions from a traditional IRA—from state income tax—so, a conversion from a traditional to Roth IRA may be less attractive if you live in or plan to live in one that does.
+And some states partially or entirely exclude retirement income—such as distributions from a traditional IRA—from state income tax.
+So if you live in or plan to live in one that does, a conversion from a traditional to a Roth IRA may be less attractive.

-Consider this hypothetical example: Mark, 75, had $100,000 in a traditional IRA at the end of 2013.
+Consider this hypothetical example: Mark, 75, had $100,000 in a traditional IRA at the end of 2015.
 His wife, Ann, the sole beneficiary of his IRA, is six years younger.
-His required minimum distribution for 2014 would be $4,367.3 If he didn’t need this money for essential expenses, a Roth conversion of the assets remaining in the account after this year’s MRD could allow him to avoid successively larger MRDs in the years ahead, and provide an opportunity for his money to grow tax free instead.
+His MRD for 2016 would be $4,367.4 If he didn’t need this money for essential expenses, a Roth conversion of the assets remaining in the account after this year’s MRD could allow him to avoid successively larger MRDs in the years ahead, and provide an opportunity for his money to grow tax free instead.

-But, after the conversion, the shoe is on the other foot.
-Since nontaxable withdrawals from a Roth IRA aren’t part of your MAGI, a Roth IRA conversion may potentially enable you to limit your exposure to the surtax down the road.
+But, once your money is in a Roth IRA, the shoe is on the other foot.
+Because nontaxable withdrawals from a Roth IRA aren’t part of your MAGI, a Roth IRA conversion may potentially enable you to limit your exposure to the Medicare surtax down the road.

 If you’re planning to leave your retirement savings to your heirs, consider how it may affect their taxes.
 Inherited traditional IRAs generate taxable income for heirs, often during their peak earning years, because of their minimum required distributions.
 These distributions could force them to incur taxes when they’d rather avoid them, or unintentionally push them into a higher tax bracket.
 So, inheriting Roth assets, which generally doesn’t generate any taxes, can be a benefit to your heirs.
-In addition, because you pay up front for the income taxes that are due, a Roth IRA conversion may also help reduce the size of your taxable estate.
+In addition, the income taxes that you pay on a Roth IRA conversion may also help reduce the size of your taxable estate.

 On the other hand, if your heirs are likely to be in a much lower tax bracket than you are, it may be advantageous to leave them a traditional IRA—it may be better for them to pay lower taxes in the future than for you to pay higher taxes now.

-If you have children attending or nearly attending college and who are applying for financial aid, a Roth IRA conversion may have an impact.
+If you have children who are currently—or are close to—attending college, and who are applying for financial aid, a Roth IRA conversion may have an impact.
 Because the amount converted is treated as income, it’s included in the needs test on the Free Application for Federal Student Aid (FAFSA) and can potentially raise a parent’s expected financial contribution (EFC) and reduce aid.
 If you request it, some universities may adjust their calculation to account for Roth IRA conversion income, but federal aid formulas do not.
 So if you’re seeking financial aid, it may make sense to wait to convert until your children are out of college.

 Consider this hypothetical example: Elaine is 62 and has $100,000 in a traditional IRA and $25,000 in a brokerage account.
 Her current tax rate is 25% and she expects it to remain there.
 What would she have after five years if she converts her traditional IRA to a Roth IRA and uses proceeds to pay the taxes?
 How would that compare with using her brokerage account to pay for the conversion instead?
 (To keep it simple, the example assumes investment returns of 5% compounded annually in the Roth IRA, 4% compounded annually in the brokerage account after accounting for taxes, and does not take state taxes and other tax considerations into account.)